Issue Brief Jun 14, 2022

 There remains a slate of accountability tools for Syria, and certain avenues for seeking accountability may even be expanding with normalization.

-Elise Baker is a staff lawyer for the Strategic Litigation Project.
+Elise Baker is a senior staff lawyer for the Strategic Litigation Project.
 She provides legal support to the project, which seeks to include legal tools in foreign policy, with a focus on prevention and accountability efforts for atrocity crimes, human-rights violations, terrorism, and corruption offenses.

 Previously, Baker worked at the Center for Justice and Accountability, supporting survivors’ efforts to pursue justice for severe human-rights abuses and atrocity crimes in US courts and international accountability mechanisms.
 She also previously led Physicians for Human Rights’ Syria Mapping Project, using a combined open-source and field-source research methodology to document attacks on Syria’s health care system.
 In addition, Baker has worked with the International, Impartial and Independent Mechanism on Syria and has investigated human-rights and environmental violations at agricultural developments in Liberia.